TrellixVulnTeam/swahilipython_SCMU/Doc/library/time.rst

    Module :mod:`calendar`
       General calendar-related functions.   :func:`~calendar.timegm` is the
-      inverse of :func:`gmtime` from this module.
+      inverse of :func:`gmtime` kutoka this module.

 .. rubric:: Footnotes